serverless/examples/aws-python-telegram-bot/README.md

 # Serverless Telegram Bot
 This example demonstrates how to setup an echo Telegram Bot using the Serverless Framework ⚡🤖

+Built with [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) v21+, which is fully `async`; the handler wraps each Bot API call with `asyncio.run(...)`.

 ## Usage

 ### What do I need?
-- A AWS key configured locally, see [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
+- An AWS key configured locally, see [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
-- NodeJS.
-I tested with v8.9.0.
+- Node.js.
 - A Telegram account.

 ### Installing